-A Life to Please Allah, Deserves a Legacy to Please Allah
+A Life to Please Allah Deserves a Legacy to Please Allah

-No lifetime is enough to give back to Allah for all His blessings.
+No lifetime is enough to give back to Allah (SWT) for all His blessings.
 But when writing your will, you could gift Allah a beautiful loan, that will keep on giving for His pleasure.
 Sadaqah and Sadaqah Jariyah gifts in wills are the life-force of our life-saving work.
 They’ve enabled us to give hope through healing to Pakistan’s poorest in their time of greatest need.
-And yet, a gift in your Will doesn’t just benefit others.
+But a gift in your Will doesn’t just benefit others.
 It can also have tax benefits for your loved ones.

-Why include IKCA in your will
+Why include IKCA in your Will

 Leaving even a small fraction of your estate to IKCA, as a Sadaqah or Sadaqah Jariyah gift, can make a massive difference for the cancer patients we care for.
 No amount is too little when it comes to helping those in need, and IKCA is grateful for every penny donated to our work in sincerity.

-What your Sadaqah Jariyah Legacy can achieve
+What your Sadaqah Jariyah Legacy can Achieve

 For decades, we’ve been investing Sadaqah Jariyah into healthcare projects which serve our patients, and provide ongoing rewards for our donors.
 Sadaqah Jariyah has allowed us to build two cancer hospitals that have treated, cured and saved thousands of people.
 It has made free cancer-care for the poor a reality, in a country with no national health service.

 The Benefits of a Gift in your Will

 A gift in your will doesn’t just benefit others.
 It can also have tax benefits for your loved ones, after you’ve passed away.
 Some people find that gifts in wills are a good way to bring their estate under the inheritance tax threshold.
 Request our Gifts in Wills guide to find out more.Request a Guide